-Published by Sarah Jackson, Editorial Assistant • One month ago
+Published by Sarah Jackson, Editorial Assistant • 4 months ago

 We consume plastics like a bad habit.

 What kind of container was your lunch packaged in today?
 What kind of cup did you enjoy your morning coffee in?
 What materials do you use—and then immediately dispose of—every day?
 These are questions I have been asking myself lately.

 I must admit, I use the plastic utensils and paper plates kept in my office kitchen quite frequently.
 Why?
 It’s convenient.
 I don’t use plastic like this at home, so why do I find myself being more wasteful at work?